flowdev/present-go-boxes-lego/PITCHME.md

 - They hide details
 - They can be used almost anywhere
 - They combine with other Lego bricks
+- You have 2 distinct phases: build and play

 ---
 ## Graphical representation